-Facts on Publicly Funded Contraceptive Services in the United States
+Publicly Funded Family Planning Services in the United States

 WHO NEEDS CONTRACEPTIVE SERVICES?

-• The typical American woman, who wants two children, spends about five years pregnant, postpartum or trying to become pregnant, and three decades—more than three-quarters of her reproductive life—trying to avoid pregnancy.
+• The typical American woman, who wants two children, spends close to three years pregnant, postpartum or trying to become pregnant, and three decades—more than three-quarters of her reproductive life—trying to avoid pregnancy.

-• About half of all pregnancies in the United States each year—more than three million—are unintended.
+• Half of all pregnancies in the United States each year—more than three million—are unintended.
 By age 45, more than half of all American women will have experienced an unintended pregnancy, and three in 10 will have had an abortion.[3,4]

-• More than half of these women (36 million) were in need of contraceptive services and supplies; that is, they were sexually active and able to become pregnant, but were not pregnant and did not wish to become pregnant.
-The number of women in need of contraceptive services and supplies increased 6% between 2000 and 2008.
+• More than half of these women (38 million) were in need of contraceptive services and supplies; that is, they were sexually active and able to become pregnant, but were not pregnant and did not wish to become pregnant.

 WHO NEEDS PUBLICLY FUNDED SERVICES?